paritytech/polkadot-sdk-docs/tutorial/step-2/README.md

 		- [In the code](#in-the-code)

-## information Points

- The "potential" data-poinst to be covered are the following.

-### State Transition, Background Knowledge
+## State Transition, Background Knowledge

-* at this point, we have to compose a runtime out of our pallet, and system.
-This requires us to understan the relation between the two.
+* at this point, we have to compose a runtime out of our pallet, and the system pallet.
+This requires us to understand the relation between the two.

 In written form